mailcow/mailcow-dockerized/docs/first_steps.md

     --email you@example.org \
     --agree-tos
 ```

+**Remember to replace the example.org domain with your own domain, this command will not work if you dont.**

 4\.
 Create hard links to the full path of the new certificates.
 Assuming you are still in the mailcow root folder:
 ``` bash